rubiojr/charmedring/README.md

 Tooling to quickly setup a development environment to evaluate the proxy functionality, [is provided](#testing).

+## Quick Start

+Boot a [local cluster](docs/sample-cluster.md) that includes a Charmed Ring proxy, an S3 server (minio) and 3 Charm servers.

 ## Operational modes

 The goal of the project is to provide automatic backups and/or high availability of your CharmFS data, so the proxy has three different operational modes: replication, backup and a mixed replication+backup mode.